-Marx was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David
+Louis Marx & Co. was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David

-Marx.
-The company usually supplied products at the price niche below Lionel and
+on 'O' or 'O-27' gauge track, and HO gauge trains as well.
+The company usually supplied products at the price niche

 Louis Marx, was born in Brooklyn, NY, in 1896.
 At the age of sixteen, Marx began working for

 Ferdinand.
 J. Strauss Company, a toy manufacturer that produced items for Abraham & Strauss Department